 2. Updating Pivot Table Range by Clicking the Refresh Button

 Actually, it is a simple method.
-For using the method, you have to select a cell within the Pivot Table and then right-click on the mouse or press ALT+F5 (keyboard shortcut for refreshing Pivot Table).
+To use the method, you have to select a cell within the Pivot Table and then right-click on the mouse or press ALT+F5 (keyboard shortcut for refreshing Pivot Table).

 The following screenshot describes the process sequentially.